 My Approach to Helping

 My speciality is working with people who seek not only healing and balance but also richer meaning in their lives.
-I use a blend of practical, evidence-based, and depth-oriented approaches including: Attachment-Focused EMDR, IFS-Oriented Parts Work (Internal Family Systems), Hakomi Somatic Psychotherapy, Cognitive Behavioral Therapy (CBT), Mindfulness, Somatic Psychotherapy, and Ecotherapy.
+I use a blend of practical, evidence-based, and depth-oriented approaches including: Attachment-Focused EMDR, IFS-Oriented Parts Work (Internal Family Systems), Hakomi Somatic Psychotherapy, Cognitive Behavioral Therapy (CBT), Mindfulness, and Ecotherapy.
 You could also describe my work as humanistic, trauma-informed, relational, emotion-focused, and client-centered.